Kararwaldeepak/Kararwaldeepak/README.md

     alt="ResearchGate Profile">
 </a>
 <p align="center">
 This page is still under process and deployed via repositories.
 Enjoy the terahertz interactive simulations (project hyperlinks), theory, articles, and much more.
-To all repositories for interactive terahertz simulation — Access is granted!
+To all repositories for interactive terahertz simulation — Access is granted! <br>
+   <strong>beyond Terahertz Lab</strong>
 </p>

 <p align="center">